SenseLogic/CODA/README.md

     *   Inquiries : methods which don't change the class attributes.
     *   Operations : methods which change the class attributes.

-*   Within a category, declare the called methods before the calling methods, preferably in the order they will be called, so that the class code can be immediately understood by a single sequential read.
+*   Within a category, declare :
+    *    the called methods before the calling methods, preferably in the order they will be called, so that the class code can be immediately understood by a single sequential read.

-*   Declare the static members after the non-static members.
+    *    the static members after the non-static members.

+*   Import exactly what each file needs to be compiled independently, and nothing more.

+*   Sort the imports by ascending names.

 *   Use public attributes and methods, unless you need to declare them as private.